sepehrasgarian/-Rbf-Network-Implementation/README.md

-**final outputs that classify outputs with 96 percent accuracy for train and test**
+**final result that classify outputs with 96 percent accuracy for train and test**
 ![final](https://user-images.githubusercontent.com/38491713/73454154-bafa5980-4382-11ea-863f-fd2393a079c2.png)